papiluxo/palette-crowdfunding/README.md

 ---

 **Note**: This is a demonstration application.
-For production use, implement proper Solana program development, real token minting, and comprehensive security audits.
+For production use, implement proper Solana program development, real token minting, and comprehensive security audits.# Production Ready